schollz/getsong/README.md

 This is a simple library that utilizes the [rylio/ytdl YouTube downloader](https://github.com/rylio/ytdl) and [ffmpeg](https://www.ffmpeg.org/) to get almost any mp3 of a song that you want to listen to.
 I wrote this so I could [download mp3s of my favorite Spotify playlists](https://github.com/schollz/spotifydownload).

+**Disclaimer:** Downloading copyright songs may be illegal in your country.
+This tool is for educational purposes only and was created only to show how YouTubes's API can be used to download music.
+Please support the artists by buying their music.

 ## Install

 ```